orbeon/orbeon-forms-doc/configuration/properties/persistence.md

 For S3, the `oxf.fr.persistence.s3.base-path` property is also interpreted as an AVT.

-## Customizing the filename of stored attachments
+## Filename of stored attachments

-[SINCE Orbeon Forms 2025.1]
+### Default filename

-By default, attachments are stored with a filename of the form `$attachment.bin`, where `$attachment` is a unique hexadecimal identifier for the attachment.
+By default, attachments are stored using a filename format of `[attachment-id].bin`, where `[attachment-id]` represents a unique hexadecimal identifier for each attachment.
+The original filename and file extension are not retained.
 Example:

 `883a36f20b8054187e0994022269a321ba3ec07e.bin`

-The original filename and extension are not preserved.
+### Custom filename

+[SINCE Orbeon Forms 2025.1]

-This is usually fine, especially in the case where attachments are stored in the database, but when attachments are stored in the local filesystem or on S3, you might want to keep all or part of the original filename, such as the extension, for example.
-This is possible using the following property:
+The default behavior typically works well, particularly when attachments are stored in the database.
+However, when attachments are stored on the local filesystem or S3, you may want to preserve all or part of the original filename, including the file extension.
+You can achieve this using the following property:

 ```xml
 <property